harishv-99/2025-Phoenix/TeamCode/src/main/java/edu/ftcphoenix/fw/Beginner's Guide.md

     * `PhoenixAutoBase` for Autonomous
     * A `PhoenixRobot` class that represents *your robot*.

 You don’t have to understand everything at once.
 Start with TeleOp and a single `PhoenixRobot` class.
-As your robot grows, you can split it into subsystems (see Section 9).
+As your robot grows, you can split it into subsystems (see Section 6).
+Later, you can add tasks and macros (see Section 9).

 ---